Application of qualitative and mixed methods approaches in clinical trial and applied health research.

-Jonathan is a Research Fellow in the School of Health & Population Sciences.
-He has expertise in mixed-method and theory-based approaches to policy evaluation and implementation, especially of complex and/or contextually specific interventions.
-He has conducted evaluations of complex policy interventions, including projects that have examined the expansion of undergraduate medical education across England, the New Deal for Communities regeneration programme and currently the English Health Trainers initiative.
+He has previously conducted evaluations of complex policy interventions, including projects that have examined the expansion of undergraduate medical education across England, the New Deal for Communities regeneration programme and the English Health Trainers initiative.
 This work has been supported by research funders including the National Institute for Health Research (Policy Research Programme) and the Higher Education Funding Council for England.

-Jonathan is interested in the methodological aspects of policy evaluation.
-He has a particular interest in the role that qualitative and mixed-methods approaches have in providing insights that are relevant to our understanding of important medical and social phenomena, and their interaction with health and social policy.
-He is a senior member of the qualitative methods research group in the School of Health & Population Sciences, and Deputy Director of the Birmingham Hub of the West Midlands Research Design Service.
+Jonathan is interested in the role that qualitative and mixed-methods approaches have in providing insights that are relevant to our understanding of important medical and social phenomena, and their interaction with health and social policy.
+He is a senior member of the qualitative methods research group in the School of Health & Population Sciences, and Lead for the Birmingham Hub of the West Midlands Research Design Service.

-Jonathan has published in a number of policy-related areas including research focusing on the expansion of undergraduate medical education, widening access to medicine policy, the impact of and public involvement in regeneration policy, and healthcare professionals’ reactions to health policy interventions.
-He has a particular interest in issues of equity and social justice and how these relate to policy and practice.
+Jonathan has published in a number of areas including research focusing on the expansion of undergraduate medical education, widening access to medicine policy, the impact of and public involvement in regeneration policy, and healthcare professionals’ reactions to health policy interventions.

 Mathers JM, Sitch, A, Marsh J, Parry J. Widening access to medical education for under-represented socioeconomic groups: population based cross sectional analysis of UK data, 2002-2006.
 British Medical Journal 2011; 341: d918